Last Updated on

 - Detailed videos walkthroughs and tutorials available to help you get started

-- Multiple characters and cartoons to choose from
+- Multiple character animations and cartoons to choose from

 - Animations are clever and well-detailed